Loureiro32/JavaSpringBoot/README.md

 ---

-<p align="center"> A Spring Boot API for managing products with MongoDB integration.
+<p align="center"> A Spring Boot API for managing Accounts and Vehicles with MySQL integration.
     <br>
 </p>